 It’s Rebecca’s need to continually create that led to the inception of Ivy & Co.
 “At the heart of it all, I believe that creativity and the arts are essential to society and individuals, especially among children,” she says.

-The shop is located in an old Warehouse in Lawai, Kaua’i, (Warehouse 3540), that has been repurposed as a space for small, locally owned businesses to get their start.
-Currently Rebecca & one other Kaua’i seamstress sew all handmade items.
-Eventually a clothing line was created, with simplistic text logos that exemplify personality types & family roles in Hawai’i.
+From 2015-2020, Ivy & Co. had a brick & mortar in an old Warehouse in Lawai, Kaua’i, (Warehouse 3540), that had been repurposed as a space for small, locally owned businesses to get their start.
+When Kaua'i shops were forced to close due to COVID-19 in March 2020, Ivy & Co. went exclusively online.
+Currently Rebecca & a few other Kaua’i seamstresses sew all the handmade items.
+A clothing line evolved other the years with simplistic text logos that exemplify personality types & family roles in Hawai'i.

 Rebecca can foresee creating Ivy & Co. products and innovations for years to come.
 “In addition to creating new products, I love history, which is why I thrive on bringing new life to old things.
 Whether it be a 50-year-old muumuu, a vintage train case, or an old piece of furniture, I find each piece has its story.
 When we’re old and gray, that’s what we’ll have: our stories to pass on to the next generation.
 I like to create and preserve that history just a little bit longer.”